Comprehensive Approach to the Treatment of Skin Cancer

 - Skin adnexal tumors

 The highly skilled doctors at Loyola are dedicated to understanding all skin cancer types and their specific cancer treatments, in order to increase cancer survival for our patients.
-At Loyola, you will receive the most comprehensive care from a team of specialists that may include a dermatologist, surgical oncologist, medical oncologist, radiation oncologist, physician assistant, nurse and other health professionals.
+At Loyola, you will receive the most comprehensive care from a team of specialists that may include a dermatologist, surgical oncologist, medical oncologist or radiation oncologist.
 Our doctors use the latest technologies, which enable us to remove skin cancer cells, reduce cancer spread and preserve your quality of life.

 How is Skin Cancer Diagnosed?